Galaxy Deblending using Residual Dense Neural networks: Results

-Similarly to the fluxes, the shapes and orientations of the galaxies, represented by their second order image moments, are crucial characteristics that we aimed to recover using the RDN, in particular with the weak lensing application in mind.
-Figure \ref{debtr_mu11} shows a comparison of the moment $\mu_{11}$ for the truth images and the RDN recovered images.
-The bigger panels show the true moment on the x-axis and the RDN recovered moment on the y-axis for the \texttt{x} and \texttt{y} galaxies.
-The blue line is an arbitrary $y=x$ fit.
-The smaller panels on the bottom show the same plot for the high, medium and low quality images.
-Results for the other component of the second order moment, $\mu_{20}-\mu_{02}$ looks qualitatively the same.
-In an ideal deblender, the results would lie on the $y=x$ line, but we notice the appearance of a curious cross, which we will comment on below.
+In Table \ref{tab:props} we show the values of the recovered parameters.
+We see that in the case of flux, $\alpha_f$ is consistent with unity for both \texttt{x} and \texttt{y} galaxies indicating unbiased flux measurements, except for the low quality \texttt{y} regime, where deblending suffers from bad systematic errors.
+We also observe from the table that the variance/noise $\sigma_f^2$ increases as the quality of the blends decreases, except in the case of medium quality \texttt{x} galaxies, which is likely because of some outliers (as evidenced by the scatter for the respective quality type in FIG. \ref{fl_xcomp_SE}).

-Figure \ref{mom_comp_xy} shows a comparison of the second order moments ($\mu_{11}$, $\mu_{20} -\mu_{02}$) plotted against each other for both the ground truth \texttt{x} and \texttt{y} galaxies (green) with the moments recovered by the RDN superimposed (blue).
-We see no evidence of any preferred axis in the recovered distribution of these quantities.
+Similar to the fluxes, the shapes and orientations of the galaxies, represented by their second order image moments, are crucial characteristics that we aimed to recover using the RDN, in particular with the weak lensing application in mind.
+We define second moments as

-This leads to a curious result.
-The ensemble properties of the RDN recovered fluxes are correctly distributed.
-However, the per-galaxy results have structure that goes beyond the normal scatter around the truth result.
-In particular, the cross seen in Figure \ref{debtr_mu11} implies that galaxies with a significant $\mu_{11}$ sometimes end up having zero recovered $\mu_{11}$, but also vice-versa, that galaxies with zero true $\mu_{11}$ occasionally end up having a significant recovered $\mu_{11}$.
+where the sum goes over image pixels, $I$ is the pixel intensity and $\bar{x}$ and $\bar{y}$ are the mean values.
+The first moments measure the central position of the stars, while the second moments measures the shape.
+Commonly used shape parameters are ellipticities, given by

-One plausible explanation for this curious result is as follows.
-In Figure \ref{fig:hist} we plot the histogram of the truth value of $|\mu_2| = \sqrt{(\mu_{20}-\mu_{02})^2 + (2\mu_{11})^2}$, i.e. the rotationally invariant measure of the non-circularity of the image.
-This histogram shows a distinct peak at around $\mu=0$ region.
-The simulated galaxies fall into two classes, those that are approximately round and those which are not.
-The RDN network seems to have learned this and tries to classify the galaxy into one of the two categories before reconstructing its image.
-The arms of the crosses correspond to these failures: one for the non-circular galaxies reconstructed as circular ones and the other for the circular galaxies reconstructed as the non-circular ones.
+The ellipticities so defined are dimensionless and are invariant both under scaling in flux and size.
+We are calculating these quantities for true and neural network recovered images, which are noiseless (i.e. flux is zero outside object's extent) and so there is no need for more advanced techniques such as adaptive moments.